PlanSys2/PlanSys2.github.io/tutorials/docs/bt_actions.rst

     :align: center

 In the PDDL domain we have three actions: assemble, move and transport.
 We will implement the assemble action without using BTs, as we have done in the previous tutorials.
 We will implement the other two PDDL actions, ``Move`` and ``Transport``, using BTs.
-For this, each action will have a BT encoded in an XML file that.
+For this, each action will have a BT encoded in an XML file.
 This XML file contains the control structures (sequences, fallbacks, ...) and the nodes that carry out the action.
 In this tutorial, 4 BT nodes have been implemented (``Move``, ``ApproachObject``, ``OpenGripper``, and ``CloseGripper``) that can be included in the BTs of the PDDL actions.

 In PlanSys2 there is a generic executable that any BT can run.
 This executable is ``bt_action_node`` from the package `` plansys2_bt_actions``.
-To use it, we should add it in the launch file, specifying as parametersthe XML file that contains the BT and the PDDL action name:
+To use it, we should add it in the launch file, specifying as parameter the XML file that contains the BT and the PDDL action name:

   .. code-block:: python